open-telemetry/opentelemetry-collector-contrib/receiver/nsxtreceiver/README.md

 Supported pipeline types: `metrics`

-> :construction: This receiver is in **BETA**.
+> :construction: This receiver is in **ALPHA**.
 Configuration fields and metric data model are subject to change.

 ## Purpose